nette/php-generator/readme.md

 $namespace->add($class);
 ```

-If the class already exists, it will be overwritten.
+If the class already exists, it throws exception.

 You can define use-statements: